-- With the analyzer running, slowly decrease sample flow.
-As the flow falls below approximately 0.4 scfh, the Low Flow Switch should activate the relay to cut off the ionizing voltage from the transformer.
-When this happens, the front panel LOW FLOW light turns on.
-The OVERRANGE ALARM condition is also activated.
+- 1. With the analyzer running, slowly decrease sample flow.
+As the flow falls below approximately 0.4 scfh (refer to Table 2-1), the Low Flow Switch should activate the relay to cut off the ionizing voltage from the transformer.
+When this happens, the front panel LOW FLOW light turns on and the ON-LINE light turns off..

-- 2. Slowly increase the sample flow up toward the 2.0 scfh analyzer flow rate.
-As the flow increases above approximately 0.5 scfh, the switch should activate the control relay to apply ionizing voltage to the analytical cell.
+- 2. Slowly increase the sample flow up toward the 1.5 scfh (refer to Table 2-1) analyzer flow rate.
+As the flow increases above approximately 0.5 scfh (refer to Table 2-1), the switch should activate the control relay to apply ionizing voltage to the analytical cell.
 When this happens:

 - The control relay switch activates.

 - The front panel LOW FLOW light turns off.

 - The ON-LINE light turns on.

 3. If the events listed in steps 1 and 2 do not take place, either the low flow switch or the control relay is not functioning properly.
-Test the control relay to isolate the problem.
+Call GOW-MAC.